nucypher/nucypher/docs/source/architecture/servicefees.rst

 If Alice wishes to employ multiple Ursulas to service a single sharing policy (``n`` > 1), a common configuration, then they must pay each staker associated with that policy the same exact fee rate.
 This rate will be the highest from the set of *minimum* fee rates specified by the stakers with which they engage.
 Alices may attempt price optimization strategies to find the cheapest group of Ursulas.

 When issuing a sharing policy, Alices are required to escrow a deposit covering the cost of the entire duration of the policy.
+This deposit is split and paid out in tranches to stakers once per period.

+The precise payment flow follows a repeated three-period cycle; in the first period the Ursula *makes a commitment* to the second period.
+Then, the Ursula services the policy during the second period (and makes a commitment to the third period).
+In the third period, they receive the fee tranche for their work during the second period, and continue servicing the policy, etc. This cycle continues until all the policies that Ursula is responsible for have expired.

-The deposit is paid out in tranches to stakers once per period, in the period after their Ursula makes a commitment (formerly referred to as *confirm activity*).
-Therefore, the minimum sum of fees a staker can receive each period is the product of their specified minimum fee rate and the number of active sharing policies their Ursula has been assigned.
+The minimum sum of fees a staker can receive period-to-period is the product of their specified minimum fee rate and the number of active sharing policies their Ursula has been assigned.

+Note that *making a commitment* was formerly referred to as *confirming activity*.

 Global fee range